 In fall and spring semesters, the course is comprised of 15 lessons that span 15 weeks (1 lesson per week), while the summer semester is an accelerated 11-week format (1-3 lessons per week).
 Unlike an on-campus program, you are not required to attend a lecture during a specific time.

-Along with readings, some lessons include narrated slideshows where the faculty member walks you through the week’s lesson(s).
+Along with readings, some lessons include narrated slideshows and screencasts where the faculty member walks you through the week’s lesson(s).
 This is especially helpful for the APC 300: Programming I course, as you dive into the world of computer systems and languages.

 As a student, you take the reins of your learning experience.
 You can start and stop a reading, narrated slideshow, or video on your own schedule within the lesson, and you can listen to, watch, or reference content as many times as you need to reinforce the material.